コンテンツにスキップ

 Be prepared and take your position

---What is the process of photographing a daguerreotype?
+--What is the process behind a daguerreotype?

-Video: Tomoe Otsu / Music: Takeyasu Ando / Cooperation: Tokyo Metropolitan Daigo Fukuryumaru Exhibition Hall
+Video: Tomoe Otsu / Music: Takeyasu Ando / Cooperation: Tokyo Metropolitan Daigo Fukuryu Maru Exhibition Hall

 --Why did you choose daguerreotype as your production method, even though it is such a time-consuming process?

-Immediately after the Great East Japan Earthquake, I was asked by an overseas magazine to take pictures of the disaster area, so I brought out my digital camera, but I couldn't take any pictures.
-As a professional, I have taken on many different jobs, but for the first time I had to turn down a job mid-way through.I felt frustrated, or rather, just when I thought it wouldn't work, I happened to be able to take a photo of a daguerreotype.
+Immediately after the Great East Japan Earthquake, I was asked by an overseas magazine to take photos of the disaster area, so I took out my digital camera, but I couldn't take any pictures at all.
+I've taken on a variety of jobs as a professional, but this was the first time I'd had to turn down a job midway through, and it was the first time I'd experienced failure, or rather, just when I thought I couldn't do it, if I'd just happened to use a daguerreotype, I'd be able to take the pictures.
 That was all I had.

-“Nuclear” as “reality” in life
+"Nuclear" as a "reality" in daily life

 Related articles